julss16/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+Zero!
+There was no value returned because it was "void"

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.